teolandon/samsara/README.md

     opam install menhir

+This should also install `ocamlbuild`, since it's a dependency, but in the rare case that it doesn't `ocamlbuil` can be installed using

+    opam install ocamlbuild

 A number of common GNU tools are also required for tests and simple builds.
 These tools are as follows: